constkolesnyak/blur-bar-youtube/README.md

 - Toggle the bar with a button or the shortcut (`b` by default).
 - Drag to move the bar and use the resize handles to fit the subtitle area.
-- Configure the bar strength and shortcut key in the head of the userscript.
+- Configure the bar strength, shortcut key, and button visibility in the head of the userscript.
 - The bar keeps its state between sessions.

 ## Install